Azure/acr/docs/AAD-OAuth.md

 Notice that the ACR refresh token will be saved by the docker CLI in its credential store, and will be used by the docker CLI to obtain an ACR access token on each operation it performs against the Azure Container Registry.
 The ACR refresh token is made so it stops working after a period of time, but if you obtained it using either `grant_type=access_token_refresh_token` or `grant_type=refresh_token` then it can be refreshed automatically by installing the [ACR docker credential helper](https://github.com/azure/acr-docker-credential-helper).

-## Calling `/oauth2/token` to get an ACR access token
+## Calling `POST /oauth2/token` to get an ACR access token

-In this example, we'll try to obtain an ACR access token from existing ACR refresh token, and this access token will only work for the operation we're trying to perform, which is a call to the `/v2/_catalog` API.
+In this example, we'll try to obtain an ACR access token from existing ACR refresh token, and this access token will only work for the operation we're trying to perform, which is a call to the `GET /v2/_catalog` API.
 Assume you have the following:
   1. A valid container registry, which here we'll call `contosoregistry.azurecr.io`.
   2. A valid ACR refresh token.